practicaltech/TechFest/2021/gathering_7/README.md

 **Materials:** Soldering kit & LED

-We will explore solder's electrical properties as well as how it's used to join components, specifically wire-to-wire and component-to-PCB.
+We will explore solder's electrical properties as well as how it's used to join components, specifically: wire-to-wire and component-to-PCB.

 <br>